bhavanachoudhary989-sketch/Stocks-analysis/README.md

 # Stocks-analysis
-Here’s a 300-character description:  > This project focuses on analyzing stock market trends using Python.
+This project focuses on analyzing stock market trends using Python.
 It involves data cleaning, analysis, and visualization with Pandas, NumPy, and Matplotlib.
 The goal is to identify price patterns, trends, and insights from historical data to support data-driven investment and trading decisions.